VitorSchutz/VitorSchutz/README.md

 ### My hobbies🔭

-I love to watch and monitor the night sky especially on full moon days (Astronomy would be my career if I didn't love programming so much)
+I love to observe and monitor the night sky especially on full moon days (Astronomy would be my career if I didn't like programming so much)

-I love games and video games (I'm a game developer)
+I love old games and games in general, I'm an amateur video game collector currently expanding the collection

-I also like anime and manga is not something that I love very much or something that I just like and think is cool.

-### My opinion only💬

-For me, a workplace where people get along and talk and that have some common interests because a good team is a team that knows exactly what others are saying or quoting

-##
+Photography has always called my attention the act of capturing a moment and bringing different feelings through photos is something that fascinates me, that's why in my free time I'm photographing random things even if it's with my cell phone.

+I do not live without music.
+If you find me walking down the street there's a 99% chance that I'm wearing headphones listening to music, for me photography is capturing a moment, music is what conveys the feeling regardless of what it is